-3. Collar and tag
+3. Collar

-As the owner of a regulated dog you must ensure your dog

-• at all times, wears the council issued prescribed collar and identification tag.
+The owner of a declared dangerous or menacing dog must ensure the dog at all times, wears the council issued prescribed collar and identification tag.
 The tag must be engraved with your current contact telephone number or a responsible persons telephone number

-The maximum penalty for not wearing the prescribed collar is 50 penalty units, under Local Law 2 Animal Management Act 2011, section 9A
+The maximum penalty for not wearing the prescribed collar is 50 penalty units, under Local Law 2 Animal Management Act 2011. section 9A